16 Healthiest Starbucks Foods to Order in 2025

 12. SkinnyDipped Dark Chocolate Cocoa Almonds

-There are still 5 grams of sugar in this product, along with 22.5% of your daily recommended saturated fat.
-Therefore, while this is a healthy Starbucks snack when you need something on the go, it isn't a healthy food overall to eat frequently.
+There are 5 grams of sugar in this product, along with about 22% of your daily recommended saturated fat.
+Therefore, while this can be a healthy Starbucks snack when you need something on the go, portion control matters.
+If Starbucks has yogurt available, these coated almonds are even more delicious when paired with a pot of healthy Greek yogurt.

-SkinnyDipped Dark Chocolate Cocoa Almonds Nutritional Overview
+SkinnyDipped Dark Chocolate Cocoa Almonds Nutritional Info (per 28-gram serving):

 • Calories: 170